HalflingHelper/deduce-mode/README.md

 - Snippets

 More to come!
+- Configuration for deduce command line flags
 - Semantic Highlighting
-- Configuration for the `--dir` option
+- Auto-formatter

 ## Installation
 We are now on the marketplace! [link](https://marketplace.visualstudio.com/manage/publishers/calvinjosenhans/extensions/deduce-mode/hub?_a=acquisition)